What are the small bugs I see in the box of dry pancake mix? Are they harmful? How can I avoid having this occur again?

 So my policy has changed a little.
 Now I say if it doesn't come in a can or a bottle, and I can't put it in Lock & Lock, it goes in the fridge.

 I just discovered these critters in whole wheat flour I have had since Christmas.
 I threw out everything that was opened in the cabinet, wiped down all the jars and cans, and removed everything from the cabinet.
 I did wash down the inside of the cabinet and the ones on either side with bleach water, but there are still a few showing up in the corners of the cabinets.
-How long before they are gone completely?
-Is there anything else I should be doing?
-I'd like to put things back but I don't want to until I know there are no more bugs!

 I was bothered with these at one time.
 I tried everything, bay leaves, spearmint gum sticks, etc. What finally worked for me was this: